TtheBC01/cow.py/README.md

 mined transactions which are currently negligible in comparison to the block reward.
 This is equivalent to saying the Bitcoin network pays ~`$0.00004037` per Watt-hour to secure the network.

-If a cow produces ~`80` to `160` MJ of usable (i.e. accounting for generator efficiency) energy per month in the form of RNG, this is the equivalent to `30` to `60` Watts of electricity per cow.
-Thus, if the cow is paid fair market rate from the Bitcoin network for its RNG-based electric output, said cow should earn about `$26` to
+If a cow produces ~`80` to `124` MJ of usable (i.e. accounting for generator efficiency) energy per day in the form of RNG, and said cow is paid fair market rate from the Bitcoin network for its RNG-based electric output, the cow should earn about `$26` to
 `$42` per month.